Esri/arcgis-runtime-samples-android/kotlin/display-layer-view-state/README.md

 * `LOADING`: The layer in the view is loading.
 Once loading has completed, the layer will be available for display in the view.
 If there was a problem loading the layer, the status will be set to ERROR.
 * `ERROR`: The layer in the view has an unrecoverable error.
 When the status is `ERROR`, the layer cannot be rendered in the view.
 For example, it may have failed to load, be an unsupported layer type, or contain invalid data.
 * `WARNING`: The layer in the view has a non-breaking problem with its display, such as incomplete information (eg. by requesting more features than the max feature count of a service) or a network request failure.

-If your device supports airplane mode, you can toggle this on and pan around the map to see layers display the WARNING status when they cannot online fetch data.
-Toggle airplane mode back off to see the warning disappear.

 ## Tags